ant-design/ant-design/docs/spec/overview.en-US.md

 The use of design patterns in enterprise-level businesses can significantly increase the certainty of the R&D team, save unnecessary design and maintain system consistency, allowing the “designer” to focus on creativity where it is most needed.

-Design patterns adhere to Ant Design design values and provide a general solution to recurring design issues in enterprise products.
+Design patterns adhere to Infra Design design values and provide a general solution to recurring design issues in enterprise products.
 The designer can directly use the design pattern to complete the interface design, or the design pattern can be used as a starting point to derive a more business-specific solution to meet the individual design needs.

 At the same time, this is a dynamically updated design document, and your reading and feedback is the driving force behind our progress, [Github Feedback Address](https://github.com/ant-design/ant-design/issues).